(FICTION 6,870 words) (BACK TO HOME PAGE)

 “Liz, I love you more than life itself!”

 A silence descended.
-Time slowed to a crawl.
+Time slowed.
 She looked up.

 A solitary teardrop rolled down her cheek.